Socrapop/travelers-map/readme.txt

 Fixes:
 * Added a version number to CSS and JS files to avoid browser caching issues after updates.
 * Fixed leaflet map not proprely displayed when loaded in a closed Gutenberg tab.
+* 2.0.1 : Fixed multiple markers backoffice map loaded with a big zoom in the middle of nowhere.

 = 1.12.0 - 13/05/2021 =
 UX improvement: